wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-create-web-app-using-vscode.md

 3. Close your browser.
 In the **Command Window**, press **Ctrl+C** to shut down the application and close the **Command Window**.

-## Create a web app in the Azure Management Portal
+## Create a web app in the Azure Portal

-
-The following steps will guide you through creating a web app in the Azure Management Portal.
+The following steps will guide you through creating a web app in the Azure Portal.

-1. Log in to the [Azure Management Portal](https://manage.windowsazure.cn).
+1. Log in to the [Azure Portal](https://portal.azure.cn).

 2. Click **NEW** at the top left of the Portal.